Supplements and food for an ageing dog

 Just like us, our dogs start suffering the same common ailments as they age.
 Symptoms that we can easily relate to, such as weight gain, mild forms of arthritis, greying and of course lacking energy are experienced by an ageing dog too.
 Just as these signs are symptoms to us that we are ageing, so too are they symptoms for our beloved companion, and as a pet parents, it’s our job to recognise this for their sake.

 Recognising these symptoms is easy, but what is the next step if you have an ageing dog.
-What can you do as their pet parent to help treat these symptoms in a natural way?
+What can you do to help treat these symptoms in a natural way?
 How can we help slow the ageing process down?
 Well, it’s going to come to you as no surprise that I’m encouraging we take a good look at their diet again.
 Of course I believe in the benefits of a raw diet which have been discussed in earlier blogs.
 If you have taken that step and moved onto a raw diet then you are now a well-educated raw feeder and, by the way, well done for taking that step!

 However, what’s the next step and level of nutrition required as your pet passes into the senior stage of their life?
 A lot of foods that we consume to assist with slowing the ageing process should be foods that are anti-inflammatory, because inflammation is the pre-cursor to ageing.
 Ageing can be shown in numerous forms and symptoms as mentioned above.